-The House convened in Washington on Feb.
-9, 1801, but after several days of balloting there was still no decision.
-Finally, on Feb.
-17 on the 36th ballot, Jefferson attained a majority and the presidency.
+The House convened in Washington on February 9, 1801, but after several days of balloting there was still no decision.
+Finally, on February 17 on the 36th ballot, Jefferson attained a majority and the presidency.
 The bitterly contested campaign and the drawn-out election process, plus the predictions of resistance to the new administration and whispers about the possibility of civil war, inspired Jefferson to use his inaugural address to unify the nation.
 He knew that his audience would be far larger than the crowd that would assemble for the first inauguration to be held in the new federal city of Washington.
 That morning, in fact, he gave an advance copy of his address to a printer so it could be distributed later in the day.

 On the morning of Wednesday, March 4, Jefferson emerged from the Conrad and McMunn boarding house at New Jersey Avenue and C Street, where he had been residing for several months.
 Demonstrating his desire for "republican simplicity," Jefferson broke the precedent set by his predecessors John Adams and George Washington, who had worn elegant suits and swords for their inaugurations and been driven to the ceremonies in liveried coaches.
 The tall, 57-year-old Virginian wore, the Alexandria Times reported, the clothes "of a plain citizen without any distinctive badge of office," and walked the short distance to the unfinished Capitol, accompanied by Virginia militia officers, District of Columbia marshals, and a group of congressmen.2

-Jefferson arrived to find the Senate Chamber "so crowded," an observer noted, that "not another creature could enter—there was near a thousand persons within the walls."
-Noticeably absent was Adams, who had left town in the middle of the night.
+Jefferson arrived to find the Senate Chamber "so crowded," an observer noted, that "not another creature could enter—there was near a thousand persons within the walls."3 Noticeably absent was John Adams, who had left town in the middle of the night.
 Jefferson was sworn in by Chief Justice John Marshall, his distant cousin and a staunch political foe.
 The crowd then fell silent as Jefferson began his address.

-"Every difference of opinion is not a difference of principle," Jefferson maintained, and said Americans were, in truth, "brethren of the same principle.
-We are all Republicans, we are all Federalists."Though few people actually heard Jefferson's address, which one observer said was "delivered in so low a tone" as to be barely audible, the sentiments were not lost.
+"[E]very difference of opinion is not a difference of principle," Jefferson maintained, and said Americans were, in truth, "brethren of the same principle.
+We are all republicans, we are all federalists."4 Though few people actually heard Jefferson's address, which one observer said was "delivered in so low a tone" as to be barely audible, the sentiments were not lost.5

-- ↑ This article is based on Christine Coalwell, "President Jefferson Seeks Unity and Reconciliation" Monticello Newsletter 12(Spring 2001).
+- Christine E. Coalwell, 2001.
+Originally published as "President Jefferson Seeks Unity and Reconciliation," in Monticello Newsletter vol. 12, no. 1 (Spring 2001).

 - Cunningham, Noble E., Jr. The Inaugural Addresses of President Thomas Jefferson, 1801 and 1805.
-Columbia, Mo.: University of Missouri Press, 2001.
+Columbia: University of Missouri Press, 2001.

 - Malone, Jefferson, 4:17-28.